20+ Best Things to Do at Woodbine Beach 2023

 There are times when you will have to pay for parking at the beach.
 The parking lots at Woodbine Beach and Ashbridges Bay are free during the winter months.
 From May 1 – October 31, the parking is pay and display.
 Rates are fairly reasonable.

-Yes.
-Dogs are allowed at the beach, although they must remain on a leash unless they are in the off-leash dog park.
 There is a large off-leash dog park on the beach near the Beaches ‘n Cream cafe at the bottom of Lee Ave. near Kew Gardens.
 There is another off-leash park located near the Balmy Beach Canoe Club at the east end of the Boardwalk.

 There are very limited places to eat or pick up refreshments on the beach.
 Right beside the Woodbine Beach volleyball courts you will find the Beaches N’ Cream food truck.